flyingk/kVIS3/docs_source/docs/fdsFormat.md

 - float fdsVersion: version of FDS format definition

+- char pathOpenedFrom[]: field to save origin path for save function

 ### Notes

 - FDS can contain BSP specific fields, as long as they do not interfere with this specification.
 No kVIS3 baseline function may require a non standard FDS field.
 Access to BSP specific fields must only be done through a BSP function.